Mary Eaton: Early life and career

 Eaton, a native of Norfolk, Virginia, began attending dance lessons in Washington, DC, along with her sisters Doris and Pearl, at the age of seven.
 In 1911, all three sisters were hired for a production of Maurice Maeterlinck's fantasy play The Blue Bird at the Shubert Belasco Theatre in Washington, D.C.
 While Eaton had a minor role in the show, it marked the beginning of her career in professional theatre.

 After The Blue Bird ended, in 1912, the three Eaton sisters and their younger brother Joe began appearing in various plays and melodramas for the Poli stock company.
 They quickly gained reputations as professional, reliable, and versatile actors, and were rarely out of work.
 A 1914 newspaper article described Mary Eaton as "the newest and littlest member of the company", adding that she had "admirable poise and grace."

 In 1915, all three sisters appeared in a new production of The Blue Bird for Poli; Doris and Mary were given the starring roles of Mytyl and Tytyl.
 The siblings then were invited to reprise their roles for a New York and road tour of the play, produced by the Shubert Brothers.
 When the show closed, on the recommendation of the Shuberts, Mary began studying ballet in earnest with Theodore Kosloff.

 Professional theatre

 Of all of the Eatons, Mary was perhaps the most famous and the most popular.
 An exceptionally talented dancer, she earned raves in a production of Intime in Washington, DC in 1917.

 In 1916, she made her Broadway debut, dancing a ballet specialty in Follow Me.
 The next year, she performed in the Shubert Brothers' Over the Top with Fred and Adele Astaire.
 Throughout the 1920s, Eaton was a constant presence on Broadway, appearing in eight different productions.

 She was featured in three editions of the Ziegfeld Follies, those of 1920, 1921, and 1922.
 Eaton's trademark dance routine, which she performed in the Follies, involved a complicated sequence of pirouettes around the stage en pointe.
+Broadway impresario Florenz Ziegfeld groomed Mary Eaton as the successor to his star attraction Marilyn Miller, but as historian Richard Barrios noted, "Beautiful, blonde, and a dancer, all like Miller, Eaton could not match her predecessor's charisma."